dnr/orq/README.md

 orq is a really really simple docker-based server manager.
 It does three main
 things:

-- Pushes locally-built images to a server (without messing with registries).
+- Pushes locally-built images to a server (automatically handling registries).
 - Acts as a process monitor for running docker containers on a server.
 - Automatically configures a proxy (nginx) to point to those containers.

 It's intended for sharing small servers among small numbers of apps packaged in separate containers.
 It's not intended for managing large numbers of servers.

-The `orq` script is written in Python and is completely self-contained (besides an upstart config to keep the daemon running), so it's very simple to install (or uninstall).
+The `orq` script is written in Python and is completely self-contained, so it's very simple to install (or uninstall).

 Quick start